storesafe/cordova-sqlite-storage/README.md

 ## Limited support (testing needed)

+- Use within a pop-up or child window such as an iframe or InAppBrowser (problem with iframe reported on Android)
+- In-memory database `db=window.sqlitePlugin.openDatabase({name: ":memory:"})`
 - UNICODE paragraph separator (`\u2029`)
-- FTS3/FTS4 is not tested supported for Amazon Fire-OS or WP(7/8)
+- FTS3/FTS4 is not tested or supported for Amazon Fire-OS or WP(7/8)
 - R-Tree is not tested for Android (in case [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) is disabled), Amazon Fire-OS or WP(7/8)
 - Database triggers as described above - known to be broken for Android (in case [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) is disabled) and Amazon Fire-OS
 - UNICODE characters not fully tested in the Windows "Universal" (8.1) version